nuxlar/AugmentedBosses/README.md

 - **Stone Titan**
   - Laser does 1/2 damage but it slows (mvmt AND attk spd?)
   - Fires laser bolts during laser
   - Tracking fist that changes pattern.
+Channeling ability that hits 3 times and gets more complex

 - **Wandering Vagrant**
   - More movement speed
   - Has a tesla coil
-  - Orbs: increased spawn frequency
+  - Orbs: increased spawn frequency, change color like ror1

 - **Clay Dunestrider**
   - No Change